Jump to accessibility statement Skip to content

 Teaching and supervision

-I am currently Module Leader for the following modules.
+I am currently Module Leader for the following module.
 I also teach across other professional disciplines in Health and Sciences and other Nursing modules:

 Research interests for potential research students